Phantom (Kay novel): Release details

 For several years, Phantom was out of print, and was only available on the secondary market.
 After the film version of Phantom Of The Opera was released in 2004, interest in the fandom—and prices for the book—rose dramatically.
 The novel was reprinted in October 2005 by Llumina Press.

 In Sweden the novel was only printed once, which makes it rather rare.
-In the Swedish translation, by Lena Torndahl, the whole sequence involving Christine finding a gigantic spider on her pillow and begs Erik to kill it (Whom during the whole novel compared himself with a spider) has been cut.
+In the Swedish translation by Lena Torndahl, the whole sequence involving Christine finding a gigantic spider on her pillow and begging Erik (who has throughout the novel compared himself to a spider) to kill it has been cut.